zenbu-moe/zenbu-front/README.md

 ## Copyright

-This project is under GNU General Public License v3.0.
+This project is served under GNU General Public License v3.0.
-`This project` contains but is not limited to code, graphics, videos, art, etc.
+`This project` contains but is not limited to code, graphics, videos, and art

 Zenbu is developed and maintaned by [Sigma](https://github.com/dizzyatlovich) and [cakes](https://github.com/Kex1016).